Criminal Justice Concentration

 - Networking and career employment opportunities with alumni worldwide

-The Twin Cities legal community offers students abundant opportunities for part-time work during the school year or full-time work during the summer in the field of criminal justice.
+- The vibrant Twin Cities legal community offers abundant opportunities for part-time work during the school year or full-time work during the summer in the field of criminal justice.

-The Criminal Justice League regularly arranges meetings with speakers who address important issues in the field.
-It also seeks to collaborate with NGOs and legal organizations to provide volunteer opportunities for student members.
+The Criminal Justice League offers regular appearances with experts in the field and collaborates with NGOs and legal organizations to provide volunteer opportunities for student members.